smitius/flea-market/README.md

 **Encoding issues**:
 - The app includes fallback translations to handle encoding problems
-- Swedish characters (å, ä, ö) are converted to ASCII-safe versions if needed
+- Some characters (å, ä, ö) are converted to ASCII-safe versions if needed
 - Check `app/translations_fallback.py` for emergency translations

 ---